google/blockly-samples/codelabs/custom_generator/custom_generator.md

 }
 ```

-Notice that we skip empty inputs by checking if `valueCode` is `null`.
+Notice that the code skips empty inputs by checking if `valueCode` is `null`.

-If you want to include empty inputs, use the string `'null'` as the value.
+To include empty inputs, use the string `'null'` as the value:

 ```js
 const values = [];